 - 8 medjool dates, pits removed

-- 1 tsp vanilla extract, or the pulp from half a vanilla bean
+- 1 teaspoon vanilla extract, or the pulp from half a vanilla bean

-- 2 1 handful spinach or 2 Tbsp greens powder [may need to add 2 more dates to compensate]
+- 2 1 handful spinach or 2 tablespoon greens powder [may need to add 2 more dates to compensate]

 - 1 1/2 cups rice crisps – I used Nature’s Path Crispy Rice Cereal

 - Process all ingredients but rice crisps in food processor until dates and spinach have broken down and become sticky

 - Drop mixture into a medium sized bowl and mix in rice crisps

 - Scoop 1-1.5 tablespoon of mixture into your hand and roll into a ball, dropping them onto a parchment paper lined plate